 Quantification of total culturable bacteria

-The concentrated suspension was dilution-plated on 10% tryptic soy agar as previously described (Morris et al., 2010) and using the same number of replicates and volumes for quantification of Psy described below.
+The concentrated suspension was dilution-plated on 10% tryptic soy agar as previously described (Morris et al., 2010) and using the same number of replicates and volumes (2-3 technical replicates of 100 µl for each dilution) for quantification of Psy described below.
 Plates were incubated at ambient temperature (18 to 25°C) for 2 to 4 days.
 Colonies were counted regularly during the incubation period up to 4 days.

 Isolation and quantification of Soft Rot Pectobacteriaceae